 ld Requirement Description Priority Explanation/Possible implementation RD1 Data Parsing Capability of parsing the data with all the formats requires by the use cases Could have This operation is in the data preparation phase at boundary of the EVEREST en- vironment: for some of the EVEREST use case, data are prepared externally and then are sent in the EVEREST en- vironment for processing, for some oth- ers, data preparation is part of the work- flow, so parser, although executed on the EVEREST environment, are not directly provided by EVEREST.
 When data are prepared outside the environment (or exe- cuted in the environment but as the rest of the computation) as in the use cases con- sidered in the project, having parser ca- pabilities provided by the environment is not required.
-However, embedded parsers for common data formats in the EVEREST environment could be useful.
-RD2 Data load- ing with standard interfaces Data are loaded using stan- dard network protocol Must have The EVEREST environment should sup- port the loading of the data using a suit- able network protocols, such as https.
-RD3 Data loading with APIs Data are loaded using APIs Must have Certain part of the use cases require to load the data using specific APIs.
+However, embedded parsers for common data formate in the EVEREST environment could be useful.
+RD2 Data load- ing with standard interfaces Data are loaded using stan- dard network protocol Must have The EVEREST environment should sup- port the loading of me data using a suit- able network protocols, such as https.
+RD3 Data loading with APIs Data are loaded using APIs Must have Certain part of the use cases require to lead the data using specific APIs.
 The EVEREST environment should provide the support for that where needed.
 RD4 Data storage availability Data should/could be stored close to where the computa- tion is needed Must have The EVEREST environment will include storage elements of various types and sizes.
-RD5 Data storage specification Type and size of storage varies, there is the need to be able to specify size, the type of storage to use, and the relation with the compu- tation during optimization Should have EVEREST languages will allow to specify the size and the type of storage required and the relation between the storage and the computation.
+RD5 Data storage specification Type and size of storage varies, there is the need to be able to specify size, the type of storage to use, and the relation with the compu- tation during optimication chould have EVEREST languages will allow to specify the size and the type of storage required and the relation between the storage and the computation.
 RD6 Data storage lifetime There is the need to be able to specify the lifetime of the storage element (tempo- rary/permanent) Should have EVEREST languages will allow to specify the lifetime of the storage.
-RD7 Data Trans- fer band- width Communications requires to move up to terabytes of data.
-Data communication link should support it Must have The EVEREST platform will include high speed link among the components.
+RD7 Data Trans- fer band width Must have The EVEREST platform will include high speed link among the components.
 RD8 Data Relia- bility There is no specific need for data reliability in addition to the network protocols Must have The network protocols used for communi- cation should include support for reliabil- ity.
 When this is not present it should be added.
-RD9 Data confi- dentiality Only authorized parties can access the data Must have When needed, communication between the nodes in EVEREST will be encrypted using an appropriate encryption algorithm.
-(To be continued)
+RD9 Data confi- dentiality Only authorized parties can l access the data Must have When needed, communication between the nodes in EVEREST will be encrypted using an appropriate encryption algorithm.